66thparallel/BDS_final_project/README.md

 $ pip install -U nltk
 $ pip install -U pandas     # this should automatically install numpy
 $ pip install -U --no-deps statsmodels
+$ pip install -U patsy      # a dependency of statsmodels
 $ pip install -U sklearn

 This program was written in Python 3.6.
 It is unknown if it will work correctly for other versions of Python.

 INSTRUCTIONS
-To run this program as a batch file please enter "sbatch fp.s" or if running from the terminal enter the virtual environment and type "python main.py".
+To run this program as a batch file please enter "sbatch fp.s" (the working directory file path in fp.s needs to be updated).

+If running from the terminal enter the virtual environment with "source venv/bin/activate" then enter "python main.py".